RationalAsh/xtr_download/README.md

 xtr_download
 ============

-A script do download pdfs from the xtremepapers website.
+A script to download pdfs from the xtremepapers website.